 Using the data gathered, as well as lessons learned from the process, we will be able to create a “full design” approach that fits with asset management in social housing.
 This will be an in-depth guide with all the construction details that outlines how to deliver whole house retrofit incrementally.

-It will include core principles and a detailed roadmap, for example some measures will be need to sequential or done in tandem so it’s clear what needs to be done and when.
+It will include core principles and a detailed roadmap, for example some measures will need to be sequential or done in tandem so it’s clear what needs to be done and when.

 With UK social housing providers spending c.£5.2billion annually on the existing stock according to the UK Government, there is massive potential scale to increase efficient investment that will contribute to 2050 energy standard homes.